Getting Started#

 source .venv/bin/activate

 An optional cumotion_vis package is available for enabling visualization in some of the cuMotion Python examples.
-It relies on Open3D, which is not easily installable on Jetson, but may be installed on x86 platforms as follows:
+It relies on Open3D, which is not easily installable on Jetson or DGX Spark, but may be installed on x86 platforms as follows:

 pip install python_wheels/cumotion_vis-*.whl